great-expectations/great_expectations/docs/source/output_format.rst

     }

-Behavior for `summary` result objects
+Behavior for `SUMMARY` result objects
 ------------------------------------------------------------------------------

 ...
 Generate a summary of common exception values.
 For `column_map_expectations`, the standard format is: